jacket430/jacket430.github.io/_pages/FNFest Song Repo.md

 layout: post
 ---

 This repo contains Fortnite Festival songs converted and packaged for Rock Band 3 Deluxe, utilizing the [FNFestivaltoRB](https://github.com/FEStoRB/FNFestivaltoRB) project.
-Issues with the charts should be reported to their GitHub page.
+Issues with the charts themselves should be reported to their GitHub page.

 ## About